neerajk555/SQL-Training-exercise/module-12-transactions/02-Guided-Step-by-Step.md

 ---

-## Activity 2: Order Processing with Inventory — 20 min
+## Activity 2: Order Processing with Inventory

 ### Business Context
 When customer places order, must: create order record, deduct inventory, all in one transaction.